linode/docs/docs/development/go/using-cobra/index.md

 {{< /output >}}

 All Cobra projects follow the same development cycle.
-You first use the `cobra` tool to initialize a project, then you create commands and subcommands and finally you make the desired changes to the generated Go source files in order to support the desired functionality.
+You first use the `cobra` tool to initialize a project, then you create commands and subcommands, and finally you make the desired changes to the generated Go source files in order to support the desired functionality.

 {{< note >}}